seanox/aspect-js/manual/en/composite.md

 ### Model

-A model is a JavaScript object in any namespace and provides the transition from the user interface to the business logic and/or backend.
+A model is a JavaScript object in any namespace that stores the states of the user interface/view and provides an interface for the transition from the user interface/view to the business logic and/or backend.
 Conceptually, the implementation of the design patterns facade and delegation is intended, so that models internally use further components and abstraction.